Western European Union: 1984–1998: Revival

-From the late 1970s onwards, efforts were made to add a security dimension to the European Communities' European Political Cooperation (EPC).
+From the late 1970s onwards, efforts were made to add a security dimension to the European Communities' European Political Cooperation (EPC), namely through the Genscher-Colombo Initiative.
 Opposition to these efforts from Denmark, Greece and Ireland led the remaining EC countries – all WEU members – to reactivate the WEU in 1984 by adopting the Rome Declaration.
 Prior to this point there had been minimal use of the provisions of the Modified Brussels Treaty.

 In 1992, the WEU adopted the Petersberg Declaration, defining the so-called Petersberg tasks designed to cope with the possible destabilising of Eastern Europe.
 The WEU itself had no standing army but depended on cooperation between its members.
 Its tasks ranged from the most modest to the most robust, and included humanitarian, rescue and peacekeeping tasks as well as tasks for combat forces in crisis management, including peacemaking.

 At the 1996 NATO ministerial meeting in Berlin, it was agreed that the Western European Union would oversee the creation of a European Security and Defence Identity (ESDI) within NATO structures.
 The ESDI was intended as a European 'pillar' within NATO, partly to allow European countries to act militarily where NATO wished not to, and partly to alleviate the United States' financial burden of maintaining military bases in Europe, which it had done since the Cold War.
 The Berlin agreement allowed European countries (through the WEU) to use NATO assets if it so wished.